Split & Classify

 1. In Extractors, select "Create new extractor", scroll down and choose "Combine Extractors".

-2. Select the Split & Classify option and add all the extractors you created in Part 1 — including the "Others" fallback.
+2. After selecting "Split & Classify", add all the extractors you created in Part 1 — including the "Others" fallback.

 3. Save the combined extractor.

-Part 3 - Connect in Workspaces
+Part 3 - Connect to a Workspace

 1. Go to Workspaces, select "Create new workspace" and connect your workflow to the combined extractor you just created.
 This is where you'll upload documents and run your extractions.